SaiMadhukar/Encrypted-File-Transfer/README.md

 ENCRYPTED FILE TRANSFER

-We have used python socket libraries and cryptogrphy tools to make the file transfer secure.
+This Program makes use of python socket libraries and AES Encryption to make the file transfer secure.
-This server & client programs are written from scratch using python in-build socket libraries.
+This Client & Server Programs are written from scratch using python in-build socket libraries.
-We have used python multi-threading to handle client efficiently.
+This uses multi-threading to handle multiple clients efficiently.